Class of 2021 Speakers

 Michael was honored by the College in 2018, receiving an Alumni Achievement Award in Health Care and Human Services for his work with Northwell Health, and earlier in 2017, when SJC named him a Leader on the Horizon.

 During both his undergraduate and graduate years at St. Joseph’s, Michael was extremely involved in service-related activities.
 He served as a member and eventually on the executive board of the SJC Long Island chapter of Project Sunshine, where he helped put together care packages for children at Good Samaritan Hospital and visited monthly with pediatric patients.
-He also participated in Relay for Life and joined Relay’s executive board, helping to fundraise and host the College’s annual event that raises money for the American Cancer Society.
-Additionally, he was a brother and executive board member of the fraternity Delta Kappa Epsilon, with whom he regularly attended and hosted charity events at SJC Long Island.
+He also participated in Relay for Life and joined Relay’s executive board, helping to fundraise and host the College's annual event that raises money for the American Cancer Society.
+Additionally, he was a brother and executive board member of the fraternity Delta Kappa Epsilon, with whom he regularly attended and hosted charity events at the Long Island Campus.

 Michael has also participated in a number of service events through his work, including the Northwell Health Walk and the Les Nelkin Pediatric Cancer Survivors Day Event.
 His previous volunteer work at two different hospitals led him to his career with Northwell Health today.